robcalcroft/wishlist-api/README.md

 2. For production - `export NODE_ENV=production`
 3. Set your port (default is 8000) - `export PORT=6666`
 4. Start the API - `node index.js` or `nodemon` or `forever start index.js` or however you run Node apps

+# Testing
+Install the repo with dev dependancies and run `npm test`.
+The test script builds a test database called `wishlist-test` in your PostgreSQL database and then destroys it afterwards.
+See `bin/test.sh` for info.